 Autism spectrum disorder (ASD) affects about one out of every 68 children.
 Individuals with autism spectrum disorders often have problems with communication and social interaction.
 Most people with an autism spectrum disorder also have very unusual or intense interests or engage in repetitive or stereotypic behaviors.

-The Bureau of Autism Services established three regional Autism, Services, Education, Resources and Training Centers (ASERT) in December of 2008.
+The Bureau of Supports for Autism and Special Populations (BSASP) established three regional Autism, Services, Education, Resources and Training Centers (ASERT) in December of 2008.
 ASERT is funded by the Pennsylvania Department of Human Services (DHS).

 The Pennsylvania ASERT centers are located at:

 The centers’ mission is to improve access to quality autism services and interventions, provide information and support to families, train professionals in best practice approaches for ASD, and facilitate collaboration among providers of services throughout the commonwealth.
 The regional centers are not a place but a partnership of medical centers, centers of autism research and services, universities and other providers of services that are involved in the treatment and care of children, adolescents and adults living with ASD.